PlayClan/native_updater/README.md

 ### iOS

-To be able to show your App Name in the Cupertino Alert Dialog, add the following keys to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`:
+To be able to show your App Name in the Cupertino Alert Dialog, add the following key, if there isn't, to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`:

 ```xml
 <key>CFBundleDisplayName</key>